Whitewashing (beauty): Film

-In the 2014 film Aloha, directed by Cameron Crowe, Emma Stone (a white actress) was cast for the role of Captain Allison Ng, a woman who was partially Hawaiian.
-Similar to Ghost In the Shell, a white actress was used in place of a person of color, effectively whitewashing the role and the film itself.
+In the 2014 film Aloha, directed by Cameron Crowe, Emma Stone, a white actress, was cast as Captain Allison Ng, a woman who was partially Hawaiian.
+Similar to Ghost in the Shell, a white actress was cast in place of an actress of color, effectively whitewashing the role and the film itself.

-In the Harry Potter film series, the minor character Lavender Brown was originally played by a black actress.
+In the Harry Potter film series, the minor character Lavender Brown was originally played by a Black actress.
 She was later replaced by Jessie Cave, a white actress.

-Whitewashing in films is commonly identified when a non white role is cast by a white person.
-An example that dates back to 2007 but still endures heavy criticism in 2022 is the biopic film A Mighty Heart which was directed by Michael Winterbottom.
-In this film, Angelina Jolie who is white played Mariane Pearl who is of French black descent.
-Speculations on why a black actor wasn't cast to portray the real-life Mariane Pearl began to occur.
-A white actress portraying a black woman in a biopic film is whitewashing the beauty standards of the real-life Mariane Pearl.
+Whitewashing in films is commonly identified when a non-white role is cast by a white actor.
+An example that dates back to 2007 but continued to receive heavy criticism in 2022 is the biographical film A Mighty Heart, directed by Michael Winterbottom.
+In this film, Angelina Jolie, who is white, played Mariane Pearl, who is of French and Black descent.
+Questions arose about why a Black actress was not cast to portray the real-life Mariane Pearl.
+A white actress portraying a Black woman in a biographical film is considered an example of whitewashing.

-Furthermore, dating back to the 1970s, Greek films have promoted the idea of whitewashing.
-In some Greek films, those of African descent are put beneath their white counterparts as they're seen as less beautiful, intelligent, and of European culture.
-In these films, a mockery is made out of those of African descent, only for the Greek film industry to call it "just a joke" that holds no merit.
+Furthermore, since the 1970s, some Greek films have promoted the idea of whitewashing.
+In some Greek films, people of African descent are portrayed as inferior to their white counterparts because they are depicted as less beautiful, less intelligent, and less European.
+In some of these films, people of African descent are mocked, with such portrayals being dismissed as "just a joke" by some in the Greek film industry.

 Public figures

-Typically, women primarily use products to lighten their skin, but in many cases, men also do.
-Former professional baseball star, Sammy Sosa admitted to using skin bleaching cream in an interview with Primer Impacto of the Univision Spanish network, saying: "It's a bleaching cream that I apply before going to bed and whitens my skin some.… It's a cream that I have, that I use to soften [my skin], but has bleached me some.
+Typically, women primarily use products to lighten their skin, but men also use them in many cases.
+Former professional baseball star Sammy Sosa admitted to using skin bleaching cream in an interview with Primer Impacto of the Univision Spanish-language network, saying: "It's a bleaching cream that I apply before going to bed and whitens my skin some.… It's a cream that I have, that I use to soften [my skin], but has bleached me some.
 I'm not racist, I live my life happily."

-Political figures

-Political figures have also been known to engage in whitewashing beauty standards.
-Former governor of Louisiana Bobby Jindal's, 2008 portrait featured a whitewashed Bobby Jindal.
-Bobby Jindal is Indian yet appears white in the portrait.
-Many speculated as to why Bobby Jindal's portrait was painted to appeal to European beauty standards and in this case European beauty standards in politics.
-Bobby Jindal's official political portrait even sparked controversy on popular social media platforms in 2015 accusing the portrait as not even looking like the real Bobby Jindal who has a much more brown skin tone.
-Bobby Jindal even accentuates on a surface level to white beauty standards as he uses a different name under his political reign.
-His real first name is Piyush, but he goes by a more whitewashed first name, which is Bobby.
+Political figures have also been associated with whitewashing beauty standards.
+Former Louisiana Governor Bobby Jindal's 2008 portrait depicted him with lighter skin than his natural complexion.
+Bobby Jindal is of Indian descent, yet he appears white in the portrait.
+Many speculated that his portrait was painted to appeal to European beauty standards, particularly in a political context.
+His official political portrait sparked controversy on social media platforms in 2015, with users alleging that it did not resemble his actual appearance because it depicted him with a much lighter skin tone.
+Bobby Jindal has been noted for using a different name in his political career.
+His first name is Piyush, but he goes by the name Bobby.